-Char Dham Yatra 2025: Dates, Timings, and Complete Guide
+Char Dham Yatra 2026: Dates, Timings, And Complete Guide

 India is a land of Devis (Goddesses) and Devatas (Gods).
 The number is an astounding 330 million and no less!
 And so, not surprisingly, the country is replete with holy shrines and temples.
 Adorned with the remnants of the rich Hindu mythology, India has clusters of pilgrimages spread across its vast boundaries.
 Amongst these, the Char Dham Yatra holds a significant spot.

 The Char Dham Yatra is an essential pilgrimage to four sacred shrines in the Indian Himalayas: Yamunotri, Gangotri, Kedarnath, and Badrinath.
-Opening dates of Char Dham Yatra 2025 mark the beginning of the pilgrimage season, generally occurring in May, depending on auspicious timing and regional traditions.
+Opening dates of Char Dham Yatra 2026 mark the beginning of the pilgrimage season, which is occurring on April 19 2026, depending on auspicious timing and regional traditions.
 Here is the updated date:

 Yamunotri Temple Timing